 Investigation of Complaints

-All responsible employees must promptly refer complaints of discrimination, harassment, sexual misconduct, relationship violence and stalking to the Director-Title IX Coordinator.
-The Director-Title IX Coordinator will assess whether the allegations support the basis for an investigation under JHU policy.
-If supported, the Director-Title IX Coordinator will conduct, oversee or coordinate the University’s investigation of complaints of discrimination, harassment, sexual misconduct, relationship violence and stalking.
-No employee is authorized to investigate or resolve a complaint without the involvement of the Director-Title IX Coordinator.
-The Director-Title IX Coordinator works with appropriate divisional or unit representatives during the investigation.
+All responsible employees must promptly refer complaints of discrimination, harassment, sexual misconduct, relationship violence and stalking to the Assistant Vice Provost, Title IX Coordinator.
+The Assistant Vice Provost, Title IX Coordinator will assess whether the allegations support the basis for an investigation under JHU policy.
+If supported, the Assistant Vice Provost, Title IX Coordinator will conduct, oversee or coordinate the University’s investigation of complaints of discrimination, harassment, sexual misconduct, relationship violence and stalking.
+No employee is authorized to investigate or resolve a complaint without the involvement of the Assistant Vice Provost, Title IX Coordinator.
+The Assistant Vice Provost, Title IX Coordinator works with appropriate divisional or unit representatives during the investigation.
 In investigating complaints involving students or trainees, OIE works with the appropriate divisional student affairs dean, director or officer.
 In investigating complaints involving faculty and staff, OIE works with the appropriate human resources office and/or academic administrator.
 In cases that involve potential criminal conduct, such as sexual misconduct, relationship violence and stalking, the appropriate campus security officers are involved in the investigation of complaints.

 An investigation conducted by OIE generally consists of two main phases: (a) fact-gathering to enable assessment of the complaint; and (b) the issuance of factual findings and a recommendation.
-The first phase involves extensive interviews by the Director-Title IX Coordinator or a designee with the complainant, respondent, witnesses and other relevant parties, in addition to gathering relevant documentation, if any.
-After this phase of the investigation, the Director-Title IX Coordinator or a designee conducts a thorough review of the facts and issues the factual findings and a recommendation for resolution of the complaint to the appropriate administrative official at the division or unit.
+The first phase involves extensive interviews by the Assistant Vice Provost, Title IX Coordinator or a designee with the complainant, respondent, witnesses and other relevant parties, in addition to gathering relevant documentation, if any.
+After this phase of the investigation, the Assistant Vice Provost, Title IX Coordinator or a designee conducts a thorough review of the facts and issues the factual findings and a recommendation for resolution of the complaint to the appropriate administrative official at the division or unit.
 If a divisional conduct board hearing is involved, then board members will also receive a copy of the factual findings and recommendation.